Help Center

 In this help article...

 Looking at which foundations make grants to your peers (other organizations like yours) can be a great way to identify potential funders for your nonprofit.
-Cause IQ's foundation search allows you to do just that; in addition to seeing a list of foundations that make grants to organizations like yours, you can view a list of your peer organizations and the grants they received, with the ability download this information into Excel spreadsheets.
+Cause IQ's foundation search allows you to do just that; in addition to seeing a list of foundations that make grants to organizations like yours, you can view details about the grants received by your peers, with the ability download this information into Excel spreadsheets (only available for Pro subscribers).
 Further in-depth research can be done on a peer organization's profile page to help you understand where their grants and other income comes from.

 The first step is to open Cause IQ's foundation search.
 To do so, click the "New foundation search" button from your dashboard (you can also click the magnifying glass icon in the navigation bar on any Cause IQ webpage and select "New foundation search").